Multiple devices push notification

 5. Under Target devices, select one of two options:

-• All devices: Sends to all active devices the customer used within the last 90 days (up to 3 per platform).
+• All devices: Sends to all active devices the customer used during the validity period (default: 90 days, maximum: 120 days), up to 3 per platform.

 1. Complete your notification content using the visual editor or code builder, then launch your campaign.